-MICROPROCESSOR SERVICE TECHNOLOGY
+COMPUTER SERVICE AND NETWORK TECHNOLOGY

-100 BASIC ELECTRONICS FOR TECHNICIANS Corequisites: 2030:151 and 152.
+- BASIC ELECTRONICS FOR TECHNICIANS 5 credits Corequisites: 2030:151 and 152.
 Fundamentals of electrical/electronic operations, linear devices and instrumentation essential to electrical/electronics maintenance and troubleshooting.
-Laboratory.

-DIGITAL ELECTRONICS FOR TECHNICIANS Prerequisite: 2600:100.
-Mathematical principles of electronic switching for logic-based systems and examination of methods of switching syntheses

-MICROPROCESSOR ASSEMBLY LANGUAGE PROGRAMMING 2 credits 155 Corequisite: 2600:125.
-The in-depth coverage of assembler language and architecture for 8088-based systems.

-PERSONAL COMPUTER SERVICING Prerequisite: 2600:100, 2440:151; corequisite: 2600:190.
-Techniques for isolating and correcting faults in personal computers including the use of software diagnostic routines and electronic test equipment.

-MICROPROCESSOR SERVICE PRACTICUM Corequisite: 2600:160.
-Work experience in the repair of microprocessor-based equipment using failed or malfunctioning equipment.

-185 MICROPROCESSOR SERVICE PRACTICUM SEMINAR Corequisite: 2600:180.
-Integrates on-the-job technical experience acquired in 2600:180 with the fundamental concepts and skills acquired through course

-190 MICROPROCESSOR SYSTEMS ARCHITECTURE 3 credits Prerequisite: 2600:100; corequisite: 2600:160.
-Introduction to the basic structure microprocessor systems including instruction sets, addresses, memories and the interface of hardware and software.
+Laboratory. - DIGITAL ELECTRONICS FOR TECHNICIANS Prerequisite: 2600:100.
+Mathematical principles of electronic switching for logic-based systems and examination of methods of switching syntheses. - MICROPROCESSOR ASSEMBLY LANGUAGE PROGRAMMING 2 credits Corequisite: 2600:125.
+The in-depth coverage of assembler language and architecture for 8088-based systems. - PERSONAL COMPUTER SERVICING Prerequisite: 2600:100, 2440:151; corequisite: 2600:190.
+Techniques for isolating and correcting faults in personal computers including the use of software diagnostic routines and electronic test equipment. - MICROPROCESSOR SERVICE PRACTICUM 2 credits Corequisite: 2600:160.
+Work experience in the repair of microprocessor-based equipment using failed or malfunctioning equipment. - MICROPROCESSOR SERVICE PRACTICUM SEMINAR 1 credit Corequisite: 2600:180.
+Integrates on-the-job technical experience acquired in 2600:180 with the fundamental concepts and skills acquired through course work. - MICROPROCESSOR SYSTEMS ARCHITECTURE Prerequisite: 2600:100; corequisite: 2600:160.
+Introduction to the basic structure microprocessor systems including instruction sets, addresses, memories and the interface of hardware and software. - FIELD EXPERIENCE IN MICROPROCESSOR SERVICE Prerequisites: 2600:180 and 230.

-INDUSTRIAL ELECTRONICS FOR TECHNICIANS Prerequisite: 2600:100 and 125.
-Fundamentals of industrial electronics with an emphasis on signal conditioning, process control, and programmable controllers.
-Laboratory

-MICROPROCESSOR AND DIGITAL TECHNOLOGY Prerequisite: 2600:125 and 190.
-Microprocessor fundamentals ranging from discrete components to large-scale integrated circuits.
-Laboratory.

-DIGITAL DATA COMMUNICATIONS 4 credits Prerequisite: 2600:210 and 230.
-Operation of data transfer and manipulation between systems as well as network protocol.
-Laboratory.

-FIELD EXPERIENCE IN MICROPROCESSOR SERVICE Prerequisites: 2600:180 and 230.
 Work experience within a business that makes, uses, or services microprocessor-based equipment.